TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 OSP Weapon Loadout - Seperate from subsistence mode (but subsistence uses it), allows you to enter a mission with primary and secondary weapons set to none, or just primary set to none.

 Enemy Preparedness max - the same 'revenge system' max as the extreme missions.
-All soldiers have body armor and helmets, many heavy weapons deployed.
+Most soldiers have gear equipped, such as helmets, body armor, nvg, many heavy weapons deployed.

 Mother Base soldier tweaks: